-There are two limitations of the study.
-First is the number of studies examining its biopsychosocial effects has been insufficient to interpret the results.
-Based on that, there is a need for well-conducted clinical trials with better standardization of the parameters to be used in the treatment of this syndrome.
-Second limitation is placebo affect didn't investigated deeply.
-Another group which was applied no treatment was needed to indicate it.
-CONCLUSION
+There are two limitations of this study.
+The first is that the number of studies examining its biopsychosocial effects has been insufficient to interpret the results.
+Based on this, there is a need for well-conducted clinical trials with a better standardization of the parameters to be used in the treatment of this syndrome.
+The second limitation is that the placebo effect was not investigated thoroughly.
+Another group to which no treatment was applied was needed in order to determine this.